labrua/site-labrua/content/eventos/_index.md

 ---
-title: O Lab | pesquisas
+title: A Rua | eventos
 date: 2017-11-02
 ---